 Possibly the best part about using greenery in your wedding decor is that it’s practically impossible to get it wrong.
-Flowers, plants, and grasses are wild, organic and chaotic by nature, which gives you a ton of wiggle room in the composition department.
-You can stick with classic and regal white orchids, roses and boxwood, or go all-in on ferns, hanging ivy and tropical flowers.
+Silk artificial plants, flowers, and grasses are wild, organic, and chaotic by nature, which gives you a ton of wiggle room in the composition department.
+You can stick with classic and regal white orchids, roses, and boxwood, or go all-in on ferns, hanging ivy, and tropical flowers.

 The general rule of (green) thumb with plants is, “the more the merrier”.
 Having just a handful of plants can sometimes seem sparse and sad, resulting in the opposite effect you’d hoped for.
 Providing an abundant presence of greenery creates a much more profound effect, and provides guests with feelings of comfort, awe, and wonder.

 Your wedding belongs to you and your partner, and it’s important to remember that when you’re trying to figure who can be sat next to who without arguing and revising your menu around guest allergies for the third time in a week.
 Your wedding decor should express what the day means to you, and artificial greenery puts that power within reach.